grea09/color/doc/heart.md

 ## Abstraction In POCL

 The most straightforward way to handle abstraction in regular planners is illustrated by Duet [@gerevini_combining_2008] by managing hierarchical actions separately from a task insertion planner.
-We chose to add abstraction in POCL in a manner inspired by the work of @bechon_hipop_2014 on a planner called HiPOP.
+We chose to add abstraction in POCL in a manner inspired by the work of Bechon _et al._ [-@bechon_hipop_2014] on a planner called HiPOP.
 The difference between the original HiPOP and our implementation of it is that we focus on the expressivity and the ways flaw selection can be exploited for partial resolution.
 Our version is lifted at runtime while the original is grounded for optimizations.
 All mechanisms we have implemented use POCL but with different management of flaws and resolvers.
 The original @alg:pocl is left untouched.

 One of those changes is that resolver selection needs to be altered for subgoals.
-Indeed, as stated by the authors of HiPOP : the planner must ensure the selection of high-level operators in order to benefit from the hierarchical aspect of the domain, otherwise, adding operators only increases the branching factor.
+Indeed, as stated by the authors of HiPOP: the planner must ensure the selection of high-level operators in order to benefit from the hierarchical aspect of the domain.
+Otherwise, adding operators only increases the branching factor.
-We also need to add a way to deal with composite actions once inserted in the plan to reduce them to their atomic steps.
+Composite actions are not usually meant to stay in a finished plan and must be decomposed into atomic steps from one of their methods.

 ::: {.definition name="Decomposition Flaws"} :::
 They occur when a partial plan contains a non-atomic step.
 This step is the needer $a_n$ of the flaw.
 We note its decomposition $a_n \oplus$.